CONSTRUCTION OF AN

 assisting software could be available.
 I call this KIS (Knowledge Integrating

-from the primary authors to allow easy retrieval of bits of text, and have
+authors to allow easy retrieval of bits of text, and have an idea about

-an idea about the content without completely understanding it by the computer.
+the content without completely understanding it by the computer.
+Of course,

-Of course, the proposed integration could be reviewed by a human before
+the proposed integration could be reviewed by a human before publishing

 - it should be possible to indicate in an integrative